aliheidary1381/graph-k-colouring-with-mimic/README.md

 ```text
 p(x) = p(x_0)*p(x_1 | x_0)*p(x_2 | x_1)*p(x_3 | x_2) ...
 ```
-This decreases accuracy of our estimation. the amount of decrease is rigorously measured by [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).
+This decreases the accuracy of our estimation. the amount of decrease is rigorously measured by [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).

 The divergence between the perfect joint probability distribution and MIMIC's estimation is inevitable,